JuneYaooo/llm_structure_tool/README_en.md

 Entering a related field, such as "Adrenal Tumor Size," will result in "Approximately 5.5 cm × 5.7 cm."
 ![Extraction example - Comparison 2](img/5.jpg)

+## Acknowledgments

+- [PULSE](https://github.com/openmedlab/PULSE): The model used in this project is based on PULSE.

 ## Contribution

 If you are interested in this project, you are welcome to contribute your code and improvement suggestions.
 You can participate in the following ways: